-Note: Many of the composite mesh products (or similar brands like Atrium C-QUR mesh, Ethicon Physiomesh, and Composix Kugel Mesh) at the center of these legal claims are also the subject of hernia mesh lawsuits.
+Some of the composite mesh products (or similar brands like Atrium C-QUR mesh, Ethicon Physiomesh, and Composix Kugel Mesh) at the center of these legal claims are also the subject of hernia mesh lawsuits.
 If you or a loved one has had hernia surgery and experienced a complication like bowel perforation, bowel obstruction or hernia recurrence, connect with a law firm that specializes in defective product cases today.

 Gross v.
 Ethicon

 In February 2013, a jury awarded $11 million in compensatory and punitive damages to a South Dakota couple.
 Linda Gross required 18 surgeries (including nine to remove the mesh implant) after Ethicon’s Gynecare Prolift device caused her to experience chronic pain.
 In March 2015, this verdict was affirmed in the Appellate Division.
 Ethicon petitioned for this affirmation to be reviewed, but their request was denied by the New Jersey Supreme Court in December 2015.